You have applied for a position and have been offered an interview for this position!

 Being true to yourself is important for you as well as the organization, but always be professional.

 For additional information, please visit the Alumni Association's Career-Toolkit.
-There are some tools that may help you in the process:

 There are opportunities to do mock interviews with the Fleishman Center.
 After, if you would like a specialized mock interview please contact our office.